-The organisation is registered as RED DOT FOUNDATION a Sec 8 Not for Profit company under Indian Company’s Act and Safecity is its flagship program.
+The organisation is registered as RED DOT FOUNDATION, a Sec 8 Not for Profit company in India and RED DOT FOUNDATION GLOBAL, a 501c3 organisation in USA and Safecity is its flagship program.

 Safecity is a platform that crowdsources personal stories of sexual harassment and abuse in public spaces.
 This data which maybe anonymous, gets aggregated as hot spots on a map indicating trends at a local level.
 The idea is to make this data useful for individuals, local communities and local administration to identify factors that causes behavior that leads to violence and work on strategies for solutions.